Head of Belarusian exile group found hanged in Ukraine, police open murder case | Politics

 Head of Belarusian exile group found hanged in Ukraine, police open murder case

 Vitaly Shishov, who led a Kyiv-based organisation that helps Belarusians fleeing persecution, had been reported missing by his partner on Monday after failing to return home from a run.
-Police said they had launched a criminal case for suspected murder, including investigating whether attackers had tried to disguise the killing as suicide.
+Police said they were considering the possibility of suicide or of a murder staged to appear as suicide.

-A Belarusian activist living in exile in Ukraine was found hanged in a park near his home in Kyiv early on Tuesday, and Ukrainian police said they had launched a murder case.
+A Belarusian activist living in exile in Ukraine was found hanged in a park near his home in Kyiv early on Tuesday, and Ukrainian police launched a murder investigation.
 Vitaly Shishov, who led a Kyiv-based organisation that helps Belarusians fleeing persecution, had been reported missing by his partner on Monday after failing to return home from a run.

-Police said they had launched a criminal case for suspected murder, including investigating whether attackers had tried to disguise the killing as suicide.
+Police said they were considering the possibility of suicide or of a murder staged to appear as suicide.
+Shishov had been found with abrasions on his nose and knee but it was too early to determine whether he had been attacked, Ukraine's national police chief Ihor Klymenko told a briefing.
 Shishov, 26, had felt under constant surveillance since he left Belarus last year after taking part in anti-government protests, his colleagues said.
 He had been warned about possible threats, including being kidnapped or killed.

 Ukraine, Poland and Lithuania have become havens for Belarusians during a crackdown by President Alexander Lukashenko following a disputed election last year.
 Tens of thousands of people have been detained and leading opposition figures are either in jail or living abroad.
-"It is worrying that those who flee Belarus still can't be safe," exiled opposition figure Sviatlana Tsikhanouskaya said on Twitter.
+"It is worrying that those who flee Belarus still can't be safe," exiled opposition figure Sviatlana Tsikhanouskaya said on Twitter ahead of a meeting in London with British Prime Minister Boris Johnson.
+She said the death could be a crime.

-Shishov's death was reported by the Belarus official news agency Belta, but the Minsk authorities did not otherwise comment.
-Lukashenko's spokesperson could not be reached.
-Yuri Shchuchko, a friend of Shishov, who helped police identify the body, said Shishov's nose had been broken.
-A police spokesperson declined comment when asked about this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)